 3) Aggressive Wild Dogs are a Major Problem in the Cities

-4) Romanians Will Constantly Try And Rip You Off
+4) Romanians Will Constantly Try to Rip You Off

 Like many places though, we found taxis to sometimes be a problem when they didn’t want to run the meter.
 Taxi drivers at both Bucharest and Brasov train stations asked a flat fee significantly higher than the honest metered fare (we usually ask drivers to approximate before entering a cab).
 In those cases we just said no thanks and found taxi drivers who would run their meters, making taxis extremely inexpensive in Romania (we traveled 15 minutes from our hotel in the old town of Bucharest to the train station for the equivalent of $2 US).
 Sometimes we couldn’t find a taxi to run the meter so we just negotiated a fair price for both parties, around $5 for a moderate distance.
 Taxi drivers can be a problem everywhere, they certainly can be in our current home of Boston!
 While many taxi drivers are honest, you certainly can’t judge an entire nation by this profession.

 With all this said, Bucharest is a big city, so you should take the same precautions here as you would in any city in the world.

 5) Romanian Food Isn’t as Good as Many Other Countries

 Romanian desserts are more hit and miss than Belgium and France but we found wonderfully fresh and delicious pastries from a couple middle eastern patisseries, and some of the Romanian patisseries were also very good.
 Sweet pretzels (covrigi) are one of the most common Romanian dessert, with chocolate filling and honey and walnut being two of the most prevalent flavors.